albertz/py_better_exchook/README.rst

 --------
 * Shows locals/globals per frame, but only those used in the current statement.
   It does this by a simple Python code parser.
+  By default, we exclude builtins, undefined names, bound methods (when accessed via the original attribute), modules, top-level module functions.
 * Multi-line Python statements in the stack trace output, in case the statement goes over multiple lines.
 * Shows full function qualified name (not just ``co_name``).